Enable everyone in your organization to access their data in the cloud — no code required.

-Are you looking for a quick and easy way to access Bing Search results from PowerShell?
-We show how to use the Cmdlets for Bing Search and the CData ADO.NET Provider for Bing Search to connect to Bing Search results and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Bing Search results from PowerShell?
+This article demonstrates how to utilize the Bing Search Cmdlets for tasks like connecting to Bing Search results, automating operations, downloading data, and more.

 The CData Cmdlets for Bing Search are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to Bing Search.

-The cmdlets are not only a PowerShell interface to the Bing Search API, but also an SQL interface; this tutorial shows how to use both to retrieve Bing Search results.
+The Cmdlets are not only a PowerShell interface to Bing Search, but also an SQL interface; this tutorial shows how to use both to retrieve Bing Search results.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Bing Search.
 To access Bing Search results from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Bing Search.

-After obtaining the needed connection properties, accessing Bing Search results in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Bing Search results in PowerShell can be enabled in three steps.

 To connect to Bing, set the ApiKey connection property.
 To obtain the API key, sign into Microsoft Cognitive Services and register for the Bing Search APIs.